Rupesh7722/Career-AI/README.md

 - 💾 Database Management (Neon PostgreSQL)
 - 💻 Modern, Responsive UI Design
 - 🎭 Client & Server Components with seamless integration
 - 🌐 Deployed for high performance on Vercel
+- 🤝 **Collaborated in a 3-member team** to design, develop, and deploy the platform efficiently

 ## ✨ Features